eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

 - `backend` - (Computed) - String - Backend is the backend overlay type we want to use (vxlan or udp).
-- `disable_tx_checksum_offloading` - (Computed) - Bool - DisableTxChecksumOffloading creates a systemd unit that disables the Tx checksum offloading for "flannel.1",<br />required in Kubernetes < 1.18.6 to avoid traffic being discarded because of "bad checksum" errors.
+- `disable_tx_checksum_offloading` - (Computed) - Bool - DisableTxChecksumOffloading is deprecated as of kops 1.19 and has no effect.
 - `iptables_resync_seconds` - (Computed) - Int - IptablesResyncSeconds sets resync period for iptables rules, in seconds.

 ### calico_networking_spec